Cohabitation

-Cohabitation is an arrangement where people who are not married, usually couples, live together.
+Cohabitation is an arrangement where people who are not legally married live together as a couple.
 They are often involved in a romantic or sexually intimate relationship on a long-term or permanent basis.
-Such arrangements have become increasingly common in Western countries since the late 20th century, being led by changing social views, especially regarding marriage, gender roles and religion.
+Such arrangements have become increasingly common in Western countries since the late 20th century, led by changing social views, especially regarding marriage.
+The term dates from the mid 16th century, being used with this meaning as early as 1530.

-More broadly, the term cohabitation can mean any number of people living together.
-To "cohabit", in a broad sense, means to "coexist".
-The origin of the term comes from the mid 16th century, from the Latin cohabitare, from co- 'together' + habitare 'dwell'.

 Social changes leading to increase

-Today, cohabitation is a common pattern among people in the Western world.
+Cohabitation is a common pattern among people in the Western world.

-In Europe, the Scandinavian countries have been the first to start this leading trend, although many countries have since followed.
+In Europe, the Scandinavian countries began this trend, although many countries have since followed.
 Mediterranean Europe has traditionally been very conservative, with religion playing a strong role.
-Until the mid-1990s, cohabitation levels remained low in this region, but have since increased.
+Until the mid-1990s, cohabitation levels remained low in this region, but have since increased; for example, in Portugal the majority of children have been born of unwed parents since 2015, constituting 60% of the total in 2021.

-During the past decades, in Western countries, there has been an increase in unmarried couples cohabiting.
-Historically, many Western countries have been influenced by Christian doctrines on sex, which opposes unmarried cohabitation.
-As social norms have changed, such beliefs have become less widely held by the population and some Christian denominations today view cohabitation as a precursor to marriage.
-Pope Francis has married a cohabiting couple who had children, while former Archbishop of Canterbury Rowan Williams and the Archbishop of York John Sentamu have expressed tolerance of cohabitation.
+In the United States, over the past few decades there has been an increase in unmarried couples cohabiting.
+Historically, Western countries have been influenced by Christian doctrine on sex, which opposes unmarried cohabitation.
+As social norms have changed, such beliefs have become less widely held and some Christian denominations view cohabitation as a precursor to marriage.
+Pope Francis has performed the marriages of cohabiting couples who had children, while former archbishop of Canterbury Rowan Williams and the archbishop of York John Sentamu have expressed tolerance of cohabitation.

-In recent decades high rates of participation of women in the workforce, and the widespread availability of highly effective long acting reversible contraceptives has led to women making individual choices over their reproduction with decreased reliance on male partners for financial stability.
-All these changes favored living arrangement alternatives to marriage.
+In recent decades, high rates of participation of women in the workforce and the widespread availability of highly effective long acting reversible contraceptives has led to women making individual choices over their reproduction with decreased reliance on male partners for financial stability.
+All these changes favored alternative living arrangements to marriage.

 In Central and Eastern Europe, during the late 1980s and early 1990s, there were major political changes, such as the fall of Communist governments.
 These societies entered a new era of increased social freedom, less rigid rules, and less authoritarian governments.
 They interacted with Western Europe and some became members of the European Union.
-As a result, the patterns of family life have started to change: marriage rates have declined, and marriage was postponed to a later age.
-Cohabitation and births to unmarried mothers increased, and in some countries the increase was very quick.
+As a result, the patterns of family life started to change: marriage rates have declined, and marriage was postponed to a later age.
+Cohabitation and births to unmarried mothers increased, and in some countries the increase was quick.